Look Behind the Scenes of the $1.9B Washington State Convention Center Addition Puget Sound Business Journal, 9/15/2021

 Architecture, Interior Design, Planning, Urban Design

-The Seattle Convention Center Summit Building (SCCS) presents a transformative opportunity at the intersection of an emerging culture of the delegate of the future, the evolving trends in the convention center industry and the development of Seattle’s urban core.
-As a catalyst for revitalizing and re-connecting Seattle’s core neighborhoods, the integration of the SCCS with its surroundings will be the basis for a rich and unique experience for both delegates and residents, an experience that is unique to Seattle.
+The Seattle Convention Center Summit building presents a transformative opportunity at the intersection of an emerging culture of the delegate of the future, the evolving trends in the convention center industry and the development of Seattle’s urban core.
+As a catalyst for revitalizing and re-connecting Seattle’s core neighborhoods, the integration of Summit with its surroundings will be the basis for a rich and unique experience for both delegates and residents, an experience that is unique to Seattle.

 Located at the crossroads between more than seven of Seattle’s most iconic neighborhoods and touching four of its most prominent streets, the site positions the project to uniquely function as a connecting hub for multiple urban districts, redefining the long-anticipated mixed-use development zone north of the downtown retail core.
 The building engages the urban form at all its 15 levels while each façade presents a highly interactive, transparent edge, blurring the boundaries of the site with the city context and the building program.
 Each program component embraces natural light and the major program spaces are connected vertically with two large atriums.